jka6502/sokkit/README.md

 //	...
 ```

-The returned array will contain objects with `module` and `error` properties,
+The returned array will contain objects with `name` and `error` properties,
 listing any plugins that threw exceptions while being instantiated.

 ## Enabling and disabling